dotnet/docs/docs/framework/release-notes/2024/10-08-october-security-and-quality-rollup.md

 #### CVE-2024-43483 – Denial of service vulnerability

-This security update addresses an denial of service vulnerability detailed in [CVE 2024-43483](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-43483).
+This security update addresses a denial of service vulnerability detailed in [CVE 2024-43483](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2024-43483).

 #### CVE-2024-43484 – Denial of service vulnerability